HaroldRidley/Movie-app-stage-1/README.md

 # Movie-app-stage-1

-in order to run project. update the  "\<your-api-key-here\>" string with the your v3 api key.
+in order to run project. update NetworkUtilities.java replace "\<your-api-key-here\>" string with the your v3 api key.

 Utilizing fragments,tasks,parceables, and callbacks